 “Six years old is about the time where they really have that ability to understand their money is out of site but still there,” Boyer says.
 “Because prior to that, they really get excited when they get to go physically put their money in a piggy bank.”

 If you have the means to do so, consider giving your child a weekly or monthly allowance, and suggest he or she put a portion aside.

 If your child is older, such as a preteen or teenager, look for signs that he or she is interested in a larger purchase.
-If you hear talk about buying a car or going on spring break, you might suggest a savings account as the means to work toward his or her goal.
+If you hear talk about buying a car or going on spring break, consider suggesting a savings account as the means to work toward his or her goal.

 2. Find the right bank

 In your search for a bank for your child, look for an account that requires no minimum balances or low ones (think $1 or $5).
 Also, look for an account that charges few, if any, fees, and rewards kids with prizes from time to time.
 Some banks will match your child’s first $5 deposit, for instance.
 Other institutions may hand out a financial reward when a child has made a certain amount of deposits.